2022 United States House of Representatives elections in Tennessee: District 3

 The 3rd district encompasses most of the Chattanooga metro in eastern Tennessee, along with several suburban and rural areas near Knoxville and the Tri-Cities.
 The district was barely impacted by the 2020 redistricting cycle.
 However, under the new lines, the district no longer touches the border of Kentucky.
-The incumbent is Republican Chuck Fleischmann, who was re-elected with 67.3% of the vote in 2020 and won re-election in 2022.
+The incumbent was Republican Chuck Fleischmann, who was re-elected with 67.3% of the vote in 2020 and won re-election in 2022.